Sen314/vrchill-api/README.md

 - `{pool}`: must be same as pool param in search endpoint.
 - `{index}`: vrcurl index number

-Response may be 302 redirect to youtube url, `image/png` for imagesheet, `application/json` for next page (see response format above) or trending tab or caption data (below).
+Response may be 302 redirect to youtube url, `image/png` for imagesheet, `application/json` for next page (see response format above) or trending tab or video json data (see below).

-### Caption JSON format
+### Video metadata JSON format

-- Array of Object
+- `captions`: Array of Object
 	- `name`: (string) caption track name like "English" or "English (auto-generated)"
 	- `id`: (string) id like `.en` or `a.en`
 	- `lines`: Array of Object